fendihalim/fendihalim/README.md

 - 👋 Hi, I’m @fendihalim.
-I'm currently working as a Sr. Financial Analyst at one of the most popular clothing brands in Canada.
+I'm currently in between jobs.
 I graduated with a master of engineering degree from UofT specializing in Data Science and Financial Engineering.
-- 👀 I’m interested in data science and mathematical optimization in our daily lives
+- 👀 I’m interested in website creation and anything that can transform people's lives
-- 🌱 I’m currently learning Python, PySpark, and SQL
+- 🌱 I’m currently learning Jekyll
-- 💞️ I’m looking to collaborate on data science projects and optimization
+- 💞️ I’m looking to collaborate on website creation and linear programming
 - 📫 How to reach me: twitter @fendihalim

 <!---